VandalByte/grub-tweaks/README.md

 ***
 ## 💿 [Restoring a broken GRUB install](https://github.com/VandalByte/grub-tweaks#-topics)

+> [!NOTE]
-> **🔹 NOTE 🔹** *If you have somehow managed to break your GRUB installation, have lost your grub.d files, or just want to reinstall GRUB to start again from a fresh installation, this program will fully reinstall GRUB with all default settings.*
+> If you have somehow managed to break your GRUB installation, have lost your grub.d files, or just want to reinstall GRUB to start again from a fresh installation, this program will fully reinstall GRUB with all default settings.

 ◻️ **Backup anything from GRUB you still want to save.
 This includes themes and any remaining edited grub.d files.
 Everything inside your grub folders will be deleted.**